hlohaangit/CMILabAssignment/README.md

 - **Rebalancing Techniques**: Applied data augmentation techniques such as image rotations and flips to enhance the dataset's diversity and balance.

 #### Results
 The logistic regression model achieved a respectable accuracy of 90.5%, providing valuable insights into the data's characteristics and the feasibility of using simpler models for preliminary analysis.
-The model can be downloaded from [here](https://uflorida-my.sharepoint.com/:u:/g/personal/h_lohaan_ufl_edu/EW5vDob0XNlNph6NJRwG-fgBska1ZZKdm6gh5OiwJtwOHw?e=DQRJkT) (407 kb)
+The model can be downloaded from [here](https://uflorida-my.sharepoint.com/:u:/g/personal/h_lohaan_ufl_edu/EW5vDob0XNlNph6NJRwG-fgBska1ZZKdm6gh5OiwJtwOHw?e=DQRJkT) (407 kb).
-Following was the confusion matrix before

 ### Step 2: Custom CNN Model (CNNClassifier.ipynb)